exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ```

 Sometimes additional inputs called [funding UTXO](#funding-utxo) are
 used.
-Such input is necessary to refill balance of anchoring chain, that
+Such input is necessary to refill balance of anchoring chain that
 is spending to transaction fees.

 ## Anchoring transactions